 When you go to a salvage to sell something you need to understand how the business makes money.
 They buy junk and resell the parts.
 In order for them to make money they need to buy junk very cheap.
 So my point is that you will not get a very good offer for your used or junk tractor at a salvage yard.
 They are essentially a middle man in the process and need room to mark pieces up to make a few bucks.

-The good part about a salvage is they take a wide variety of tractors.
-Even in pretty bad condition as long as some valuable parts are still on it.
+The good part about salvage is they take a wide variety of tractors.
+It’s even in pretty bad condition as long as some valuable parts are still on it.

 Related Salvage Yards Who Buy Used Tractors

-Depending on what kind of tractor you have you can also consider brand specific salvage yards.
+Depending on what kind of tractor you have you can also consider brand-specific salvage yards.
 For example, if you have a Ford tractor, there are actually Ford tractor salvage yards.
-The same for John Deere.
+The same goes for John Deere.
 The more popular the brand of tractor the more likely you are to find a yard that deals exclusively in that manufacturer.
-The advantage of specialized yards is that the tend to payout just a little bit more then your standard tractor salvage.
-That is because they have the niche buyers looking for specific parts that you may have.
+The advantage of specialized yards is that they tend to pay out just a little bit more than your standard tractor salvage.
+That is because they have niche buyers looking for specific parts that you may have.

 Small Engine Repair Shops Who Buy Used Tractors